 Volume 1 – Profiles

-NA

-X Planning and Delivery of Radiation (PDR) Profile
+X Exchange of Radiotherapy Summaries (XRTS) Profile

 Radiation therapy is a complex domain.
 Many organizations manage the planning and administration of such therapy electronically using dedicated specialty software systems.
-A Radiation Oncology Information System (ROIS) enables users to perform complex and specialized tasks related to the planning and delivery of radiation.
+A Radiation Oncology Information System (ROIS) enables users to perform complex and specialized tasks related to the exchange of radiotherapy summaries.
 At the same time, many healthcare organizations keep a single comprehensive health record for patients in a centralized software system, such as a Hospital Information System (HIS), which provides information access for users across disciplines so that all providers can make well-informed decisions about each patient’s care.

 A provider wanting the complete picture of a patient would need access to both the ROIS and the HIS.
 Challenges with providing access and training for providers in both systems can lead to impediments for care.
 Some systems mitigate this risk through the use of other interoperability methods such as exchanging scheduling and charging data.
 The remaining gaps in information, however, are substantial and are often addressed by double documentation—identical data manually entered in two systems—if they are addressed at all.

-The purpose of the Planning and Delivery of Radiation (PDR) profile is to provide a standard approach for exchange of information related to radiation treatments.
+The purpose of the Exchange of Radiotherapy Summaries (XRTS) profile is to provide a standard approach for exchange of information related to radiation treatments.
 This kind of exchange enables greater unity between a patient’s ROIS chart and the corresponding chart in the broader HIS.
 This assists providers who work primarily in the HIS to review information about their patients’ radiation treatments, and providers who work primarily in the ROIS to receive relevant patient details around planning treatments.
-Moreover, administrative functions run from the HIS, like data analytics, chart coding and release of information, can also include radiation information without requiring users to log in to multiple systems and manually synthesize data from multiple sources.
+Moreover, administrative functions run from the HIS, like data analytics, chart coding, and release of information can also include radiation information without requiring users to log in to multiple systems and manually synthesize data from multiple sources.

-X.1 PDR Actors, Transactions, and Content Modules
+X.1 XRTS Actors, Transactions, and Content Modules

-Figure X.1-1 shows the actors directly involved in the PDR Profile and the relevant transactions between them.
-If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
-Actors which have a mandatory grouping are shown in conjoined boxes.
+Figure X.1-1 shows the actors directly involved in the XRTS Profile and the relevant transactions between them.

 Figure X.1-1: Actors & Transactions

-Table X.1-1 lists the transactions for each actor directly involved in the PDR Profile.
+Table X.1-1 lists the transactions for each actor directly involved in the XRTS Profile.
 In order to claim support of this Profile, an implementation of an actor must perform the required transactions (labeled “R”) and MAY support the optional transactions (labeled “O”).
 Actor groupings are further described in Section X.3.

-Table X.1.1: PDR – Actors and Transactions
+Table X.1.1: XRTS – Actors and Transactions